bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - error - an error is detected when stopping the instance.

-If an instance stucks in 'failed' or 'error' status, you should use the following instruction:
+If an instance stuck in 'failed' or 'error' status, you should use the following instruction:

 1) Check that all of the following settings exist (see the table_ for more information on Config Settings):